negset/EVM_in_Openenclave/README.md

 ## One more thing
 Current version of this repository does not ure the source code [rlp](https://github.com/liangyihuai/EVM_in_Openenclave/blob/master/enclave/eEVM/rlp.h) that belongs to eEVM.
 Because eEVM in C++ 17, and OpenEnclave in C and C++ 14.

-If it is very necessary to use it  [rlp](https://github.com/liangyihuai/EVM_in_Openenclave/blob/master/enclave/eEVM/rlp.h), you can follow this to modify the source code.
+If it is very necessary for you to use it  [rlp](https://github.com/liangyihuai/EVM_in_Openenclave/blob/master/enclave/eEVM/rlp.h), you can follow this to modify the source code.

 - step1: before compiling the source code of Openenclave, add this comment to its CMakeLists.txt file.
 > set(CMAKE_CXX_STANDARD 17)